Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 ### (A2) Perfect Positivity
 A property P is positive if it expresses excellence, entails no internal contradiction, and is not semantically interchangeable with its negation.
 This prevents contingent or limiting features (e.g., ignorance, passivity) from qualifying as “positive”.
-Formalization: $Pos(P) \equiv \neg \exists Q\,(Q \to \neg P)$ Note on formalization: the Lean development uses a Lean-facing positivity predicate aligned with the $Ω$-predicate (see Appendix A.6: `Positive`), rather than this informal schematic gloss.
+Formalization: $Pos(P) \equiv \neg \exists Q\,(Q \to \neg P)$ Note on formalization: the Lean development uses a Lean-facing positivity predicate aligned with the $\Omega$-predicate (see Appendix A.6: `Positive`), rather than this informal schematic gloss.
 This choice is intentional: the paper-level clause explains the intended reading, while the kernel development fixes the exact predicate used in machine checking.
 This avoids circularity and contingent dependence (Appendix A.6: `perfect_positivity`).

 ### (A3) Anti-Regress